FAQSaturday, Jan. 26 2013

 Question: Where is the best viewing area?

 Answer: It depends on what your tolerance level is.
 If you don’t mind extreme wind and cold, Devil’s Playground provides great views above tree line.
 Cove Creek is the highest spot below tree line; Glen Cove is also a popular spot below tree line.
-The Ski Area has ample parking but you will need to walk to a viewing area.
+The Ski Area has ample parking but a limited viewing area.
 Halfway Picnic Grounds give plenty of room for the drivers to exceed 100 mph.
 Wherever you decide to view the race, remember to avoid fragile vegetation and restoration areas.
 Also, digging trenches, constructing lean-tos and rock climbing is illegal and violators will be prosecuted.

 Question: What is altitude sickness?